HaozheZhu/SF4_live_music_transcriber/README.md

-### A data logger capabable of recording music and identifying musical notes and draw sheet music
+# A data logger capabable of recording music and identifying musical notes and draw sheet music
 By hz403 and rw680

-# Files
+## Folders and files structure
 ```
 SF4_music_notes_logger
 |   README.md